Creating a guide

 - content that is already provided in more detail or with greater authority by another organisation or website

-- creating content which is primarily lists of links
+- creating content which is primarily a list of things (including links)

 - FAQs (these lead to unfocused, poorly structured content that risks duplicating content elsewhere)